sophia-sms/handbook/docs/index.md

 ### Open-Source Education

 Music is meant to be shared, and by making our Music Tech courses open and available to everyone, we can have a greater impact.
-Instead of keeping material confined to complicated systems and PDF documents, my goal is to make as much I can available on public websites like this one.
+Instead of keeping material confined to complicated systems and PDF documents, my goal is to make as much as I can available on public websites like this one.
 (Students always have the choice of whether or not to publish their own music.)